San Sebastián, Puerto Rico

-San Sebastián (/es/, /es/) is a town and municipality of Puerto Rico located in the northwestern region of the island, south of Isabela, Quebradillas and Camuy; north of Las Marías; east of Moca and Añasco; and west of Lares.
-San Sebastián is spread over twenty-four barrios and San Sebastián Pueblo (the downtown area and the administrative center of the city).
-It is a principal city of the Aguadilla-Isabela-San Sebastián Metropolitan Statistical Area.
+San Sebastián (/es/, /es/) is a town and municipality of Puerto Rico located in the northwestern region of the main island, south of Isabela, Quebradillas and Camuy; north of Las Marías; east of Moca and Añasco; and west of Lares.
+Named after Saint Sebastian the Martyr, it is spread over 24 barrios and San Sebastián Pueblo, which is the downtown area and the administrative center.
+It is a principal part of the Aguadilla Metropolitan Statistical Area.